Porcini, Ceps, Penny Buns…. or Boletus Edulis …and the Best Things To Do With Them

 - braise in red wine and tomato, as described in the quote at the top of this post

-- as they do at the Sonalon in Switzerland, where they are served in a fricassee of big, soft meaty mushrooms, perfectly cooked.
+- as they do at the Sonalon in Switzerland, where they are served in a fricassée of big, soft meaty mushrooms, perfectly fried in butter, garlic, shallots and tarragon.

 - or you can use dried porcini, and put them in pancakes as in the recipe below.